Khushi-2110/-byop-dance-tracker/README.md

 Graph: A Matplotlib window will pop up automatically showing your extension consistency over time.

 Telemetry: A new .csv file with a unique timestamp will be saved to your folder containing the raw coordinate data.

+### Troubleshooting

+Numpy/MediaPipe Error: If you see a numpy._core error, ensure you are using the virtual environment and have installed the versions specified in requirements.txt.

+Scripts Disabled: If the activate command fails on Windows, refer to Step 2 for the Set-ExecutionPolicy fix.

+Webcam Access: Ensure no other application is currently using the camera.